bonny/WordPress-Simple-History/readme.txt

 * **Option screens**<br>
 view details about changes made in the differnt settings sections of WordPress.
 Things like changes to the site title and the permalink structure will be logged.

 #### Support for third party plugins

-By default Simple History comes with support for these third party plugins:
+By default Simple History comes with built in support for the following plugins:

 **User Switching**
 The [User Switching plugin](https://wordpress.org/plugins/user-switching/) allows you to quickly swap between user accounts in WordPress at the click of a button.
 Simple History will log each user switch being made.

 **Enable Media Replace**
 The [Enable Media Replace plugin](https://wordpress.org/plugins/enable-media-replace/) allows you to replace a file in your media library by uploading a new file in its place.
 Simple history will log details about the file being replaced and details about the new file.

-Support for more plugins are coming.
+**Limit Login Attempts**
+The plugin [Limit Login Attempts](https://sv.wordpress.org/plugins/limit-login-attempts/) is old and has not been updated for 4 years.
+However it still has +1 million installs, so many users will benefit from Simple History logging login attempts, lockouts, and configuration changes made in the plugin Limit Login Attempts.

 #### RSS feed available